 Different types of Abras in Dubai

 Shapes are not different from the old Abras.
 The only difference is that it is run by a motor cranked by a diesel engine.
 These are the ones most commonly used for public transportation.
 Motorized Abras are ubiquitous in the creek.
 You are guaranteed to see a whole bunch of them at any time of the day.
-The person steering the boat will be in the middle of the boat with passengers sitting sideways away from each other.
+The person steering the boat will be in the middle of the Dhow, with passengers sitting sideways away from each other.

 Motorized Abras are only operating between the stations in bur Dubai and Deira.
-They are really cheap as well.
+They are cheap as well.
 They only cost 1 DH per trip.